Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets

 \subsection{\ac{ibm}}

-The \ac{ibm} is based on the publicly available version of the dataset constructed by the authors in \citet{ibm-corpuswide}.
+The \ac{ibm} is based on the publicly available dataset constructed by the authors in \citet{ibm-corpuswide}.
 The dataset consists of almost 30,000 \textit{motion}-sentence samples and each sample has a score between 0 and 1 that either denotes a sentence to be rather an evidence for the related motion or not.
 Motions are described as high-level claims, e.g. ``Capitalism brings more harm than good''.
 The sentences are extracted from English Wikipedia.
 Following the authors' experimental setup, we set a threshold at 0.6 for the score to define two class labels \textit{evidence} and \textit{no evidence}.
-To create dataset splits, we take 35 random topics to form the test set and 20 random topics to form the dev set.
-The remaining 166 topics form the training set.
-Compared to all other datasets, this is especially interesting as it has only two class labels and the largest number of topics (here: motions) and samples.
+We take 35 random topics to form the test set, 20 random topics to form the dev set, and 166 topics to form the training set.
+In contrast to all other datasets, this one has only two class labels and the largest number of topics (here: motions) and samples.